Supply Chain Management Lessons from Toys 'R' Us

 With a Connected Planning platform, retailers collect data from all sources in one place, which gives them visibility into demand patterns plus a real-time pulse on what’s happening at the point of sale.
 Connecting data across business units—including suppliers, marketing, sales, operations, finance etc.—in one place allows retailers to respond to changes quickly and in a way that maximizes profits.
 In this environment, planning is always ON.
 Retailers track store performance on a near real-time basis and respond to changes dynamically.

 Toys ‘R’ Us tried to respond to a changing marketplace, but the actions they took were too little, too late.
-For retailers still in the game, and the supply chains that serve them, Connected Planning is the key to understanding demand and its downstream effects.
+For retailers still in the game, and the supply chains that serve them, Connected Planning is the key to understanding supply chain management.
 With deep planning and analytics capabilities, retailers can compete and win in a rapidly evolving marketplace.